-Oil painter Hillary Lambert will tel you she enjoys painting the familiar: vintage toys, notable architecture or coastal scenes, but nothing about her work is ordinary.
-Throught the fileter of list in an egret's wings in flight, or the way a newspaper crumples under just-caught blue crabs, Lambert reveals the beauty in what we might have forgotten or become too busy to notice - the magic of the everyday.
+Oil painter Hilarie Lambert will tell you she enjoys painting the familiar: vintage toys, notable architecture or coastal scenes, but nothing about her work is ordinary.
+It can be the wings of an egret in flight or the way a newspaper crumples under just-caught blue crabs.
+Lambert reveals the beauty in what we might have forgotten or become too busy to notice: the magic of the everyday.

 Although Lambert has won numerous awards, what keeps her painting is her fascination with the process.
 "I just want to be the best painter I can be," she said.
-She paints prolifocally in the studio and on locations, covering subjects as diverse as she.
-Commissions range from landscapes to portraits.
+She paints prolifically in the studio and on location, covering subjects as diverse as she is.

-The world in Lamber's paintings is seen through her sense of humor and llove of whiimsy.
-She paints the rainy day in Paris, not the sunny one; the forgotten radio on a shelf; or the boiy feeding pigeons in St. Mark's Suare (instead of the majestic basilica); all illustrating her joy in the edges of things.
-The paint islaid down in what seems to be quick, loose, strong brushstrokes, usually with a generous amount of paint.
-Thsi style gives the viewer a definite sense of the artists' hand and vision at work in the finished piece and deepens the connection between subject, artist and viewer.
+The world in Lambert's paintings is seen through her sense of humor and love of whimsy.
+She paints the rainy day in Paris, not the sunny one; the forgotten radio on a shelf; or the boy feeding pigeons in St. Mark's Square (instead of the majestic basilica); all illustrating her joy in the edges of things.
+The paint is laid down in what seems to be quick, loose, strong brushstrokes, usually with a generous amount of paint.
+This style gives the viewer a definite sense of the artist's hand and vision at work in the finished piece, and deepens the connection between subject, artist and viewer.